Email for my book proposal for Ventanitas Of Miami. |

 Again, they failed to exercise their licensing option, their executive director was incomunicado, and their graphic designer I never heard from at all.
 We struck our deal in December 2015, and by April 2016 they did not respond to my communication about the project.

 I acted in good faith.
-They failed to exercise.
+They failed to exercise their option, or keep their word.
 No problemo.
 They were busy being a foundation that gets millions of dollars in grants, I was busy being the best local author in Florida.

-So I was only a little surprised that they would do a book on coffee, but for a million dollar literary foundation to rip off my idea and pass it off as their own, that’s something else altogether.
+So I was only a little surprised that they would do a book on coffee, but for a highly funded literary foundation to rip off my idea and pass it off as their own, that’s something else altogether.

 Some people would probably describe it as plagiarism.
-That is a bold statement.
+That is a bold statement, but it may be worse in deed.

 All I know is they created a book with the same concept, the same style, a very similar prospective title, and the same basic idea on how to do it, lots of pages, photos, and interviews.